nancymahmoud1/Face-Detection-Recognition/README.md

 ### Overview

+**FaceVector** is a modular computer vision system that performs both **face detection** and **face recognition**.
+Detection is handled in real time using OpenCV’s Haar cascades, providing a fast and reliable way to localize faces in images.

-**FaceVector** is a lightweight face recognition system powered by machine learning.
-It applies **Principal Component Analysis (PCA)** to extract facial embeddings and match identities using distance-based classification.
-The project supports standard RGB and grayscale datasets, with automated training on first run and performance evaluation via ROC curves.
+The recognition component is powered by **machine learning**, using **Principal Component Analysis (PCA)** to extract facial embeddings and classify identities.
+The system supports RGB and grayscale datasets, trains automatically on first run, and evaluates performance using standard classification metrics and ROC analysis.

-> This machine learning project applies **unsupervised dimensionality reduction (PCA)** to extract face embeddings and classify identities.
-It features automated model training on first run, demonstrating a modular and reproducible ML pipeline for facial recognition.
+> This project demonstrates how classical detection methods and unsupervised learning can be combined into a reproducible pipeline for facial analysis—bridging traditional vision techniques with lightweight machine learning.

 ![GUI Screenshot](https://github.com/user-attachments/assets/617433f4-ee4e-4b1b-bafb-de1ccef0462a)